 While insurers might feel the pinch of managing communications across so many different digital platforms simultaneously, customers don’t have such a nuanced view.
 If a customer first engages with online chat, they expect all that information to carry through on any device or platform – regardless of where their next interaction is.
 Insurers have a major opportunity to invest in technology platforms, such as Smart’s Conversation Cloud that enable this seamless omnichannel experience for every customer, every time.

 Third, customers are clamoring for more and better self-service tools.
 Consumers don’t mind helping themselves.
 In fact, some even prefer digital over human interactions.
 There are several proactive self-service automation strategies insurers can employ to increase trust, according to respondents:

 - Pre-populate forms with as much of the data as you already have

 - Introduce advanced virtual agents that can actually help a customer resolve an issue from start to finish

 - Use AI chatbots to provide proactive guidance where needed

-A New Relationship Norm: The Insurer as Trusted Advisor
+A New Relationship Norm: Insurers Build Trust as Advisors to Customers

 For insurers, the end goal of digital transformation is to redefine the relationship they have with their customers.
 Instead of being viewed as a business you only communicate with when there’s a problem, insurers have a significant opportunity to flip the script and upgrade the value they provide customers.
 The research indicated that 94% of insurance executives believe that offering personalized advice to reduce risk will eventually become the core insurance company value proposition.
 Instead of waiting until disaster strikes and helping to pick up the pieces, insurers can instead become known for helping customers avoid disaster in the first place.